 Engage in an activity you enjoy like watching a movie, talking to a friend, reading a book, or journaling.
 Just avoid anything that has to do with food.
 It might just increase your cravings.

-Last but not least, know that this will only last up to 4 weeks for most people.
+The keto flu usually only lasts up to 4 weeks for most people.
 In some cases, it may last for more than a month.
 Keto flu symptoms become less severe as your body adapts to its new fuel source which is fat.

-If you’re one of those who have a hard time adapting, you might want to slowly reduce your carbs instead of going cold turkey.
+If you’re one of those who have a hard time adapting, you might want to slowly reduce your carbs.
 Implement the strategies we shared earlier to make the transition as easy as possible.

 When to See a Doctor